 I also give scholarships whenever I have a seminar, bootcamp or retreat and students don’t have the money (usually because abusers keep a close eye on the finances or a single mom on a teacher’s salary with deadbeat dad).
 I don’t normally ask people for money (just send books if you can or purchase through Amazon – if you’re in the US…I have been applying for Canada and other locales for Amazon Associates but it’s not there yet) but many people over the years have contributed to the DV fund including those who have paid for seminars or retreats and cannot make it.
 I don’t typically ask for direct donations, but if you are interested in just donating to the cause, I can send a link to do so.

 I have been helping DV victims apply for protective orders long before I became an attorney and have done it throughout law school and my legal career.
 If you are in an abusive situation and need help with a protective order or legal information (without a representation I cannot give advice but I can give information), please let me know.
 If you need me to look over an affidavit for a protection order, I work with people for a reduced fee and a set number of hours, agreed to by both parties, ahead of time.

-If you are an attorney who needs an attorney to consult with your firm or on your case that involves domestic violence, please let me know.
+If you are a divorce attorney or a family law attorney who needs an attorney to consult with your firm or on your case that involves domestic violence, please let me know.